oliveira88/whatsapp/README.md

-# whatsapp
+# WhatsApp

-A new Flutter project.
+A Flutter clone project using the MVC+S Architecture.

 ## Getting Started